chayapan/manatal-api-exercise/README.md

 The objective of this exercise is to build APIs with Django.
 While showing coding style and thought process when developing the solution.
+Disclaimer: this is the first time I use DRF.

 This README keeps track of incremental development of the project.